 Hiram College students have the unique opportunity of participating in The Washington Center’s Academic Internship Program in Washington D.C.
 The program is a full semester, and students can choose to participate in the program in the Fall, Spring, or Summer.
 During the Academic Internship Program, students will gain real world experience in an internship, participate in professional development through the LEAD Colloquium, and participate in one academic seminar of their choice.
 The Washington Center works with over 600 internship employers, so there are opportunities for every major.
 While participating in this program, students will receive academic credit at Hiram College.
 The Director of Career and Academic Development acts as the liaison to The Washington Center; for additional information on the program contact email@example.com.

 Graduating?
 Time to Make Plans!

 Four years goes by fast and all of a sudden, graduation is here.
 Wondering what you should do now?
-Remember – your first job may be a chance for you to explore new interests and get initial experience.
-Most choose graduate school or a job search after graduation.
+Remember – your first job may be a chance for you to explore new interests and get experience.
+Most choose graduate school or a career after graduation.
 You may want to “take a year off” and teach English overseas.
 We can help you with whatever you decide.
 Besides meeting with a member of the Career Development staff, check out Hiram CareerNet to find full-time positions!
 The Office of Career Development also offers two one-credit courses on getting into graduate school and finding a job post-graduation.